danielstjules/blankshield/README.md

 * Listen for the click event and prevent the default browser behavior of opening a new tab.
 Then, call `window.open()` with the href and set the the child's opener to null.
 Unfortunately, this does not work for Safari.
-  Safari's cross-origin security prevents the modification of window.opener of a child window if it lies on a different origin, yet still allows the child window to access window.opener.location.
+  Safari's cross-origin security prevents the modification of `window.opener` of a child window if it lies on a different origin, yet still allows the child window to access `window.opener.location`.
 * Listen for the click event and prevent the default browser behavior of opening a new tab.
 Inject a hidden iframe that opens the new tab, then immediately remove the iframe.
 This is what blankshield does.